UrsaMajorrr/cerebrus/README.md

 # cerebrus
-Open Source LLM developed by Carlson Labs
+Open Source LLM developed by Carlson Labs being used for Whittle